-The SA Maritime Museum is open Daily 10am - 5pm (Closed Good Friday & Christmas Day).
+The South Australian Maritime Museum is open daily from 10am until 5pm.

-To go to the museum, you must pay the admission fee.
+To go to the museum, I must pay an admission fee.
 Most people visit with their family or with a group, like their school class.
 When I get to the museum, I will go through the glass door into the shop area.

 The museum has a shop with books, ornaments and toys.
 Some people might choose to buy something to remember their visit.

 The things in the shop cost money to buy, so I may not be able to buy what I want.
 Some people do not buy anything.

 Behind the next glass door, I will see a large wooden ship called the Active II.
-I can explore the ship by walking around on the deck and climbing down the ladders backwards into the cabins.
+I can explore the ship by walking around on the deck.

 There are also big wooden figures attached to the white brick wall.
-These are called figureheads and they were placed on the bow or front of ships.
-In this area I will hear the sounds of a working wharf with men yelling, horses clip clopping, and seagulls squawking.
+These are called figureheads.
+They were placed on the bow or front of ships.